 The rooms are located on the meandering river bed with sandy paths in between each room and views onto the Mwagusi River.

-Mwagusi is owned and run by Chris Fox, whose knowledge of this area extends back to long holidays spent camping in this area before it even became a National Park, and whose family helped to ensure that the land was gazetted and fully protected in 1964.
+Mwagusi is owned and run by Chris Fox, whose knowledge of this area extends back to long holidays spent camping in this area before it even became a National Park, and whose family were integral in the protection and development of the park in its early and neglected years.
 He developed the camp as an offshoot from the Ruaha River Lodge, originally managing that camp and using the Mwagusi location for extended fly-camping safaris.
 It is not unusual to wake in the early hours of morning with the magnetic lure of a sublime sunrise over the sand river, to pad out onto your sandy private balcony and see Chris taking a barefooted morning stroll in the company of a very large and ancient, tuskered elephant.

 The main activities here are walking safari and driving safari.